openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 Interface Method Overload Signatures
 ====================================

-The |LANG| allows to specify a method that can be called in different ways by writing *overload signatures*.
-Writing *overload signatures* is writing several method headers that have the same name but different signatures.
+|LANG| allows specifying a method that can be called in different ways by
+writing *overload signatures*.
+Writing *overload signatures* means writing several method headers that have the same name but different signatures.

-For *method overload signatures* see :ref:`Methods Overload Signatures`.
+For *method overload signatures* see :ref:`Methods Overload Signatures`:

 .. code-block:: abnf